This Brown Sugar Peach Muffins recipe features a hint of warm spices and a subtle vanilla aroma to pair perfectly with fresh sweet peaches.

-- 1 large ripe (but not mushy) peach, washed, pitted, and diced small (about 1½ cups diced)
+- 1 large peach ripe but not mushy, washed, pitted, and diced small (about 1 1/2 cups diced)

-- Preheat oven to 425F; line a muffin tray with paper liners.
+- Preheat the oven to 400F.
+Line a muffin tray with 16 paper liners.

-- Whisk together the flour, cornmeal, baking powder, salt, baking soda, cinnamon, and nutmeg in a medium bowl; set aside.
+- Whisk together the all-purpose flour, brown sugar, baking powder, salt, baking soda, cinnamon, and nutmeg in a large bowl.

-- Stir the dry ingredients into wet all at once, being careful not to over-mix, and then stir in the diced peach.
-Let the batter sit for 3 minutes (it will thicken).
+- Stir the wet ingredients into the dry, being careful not to over-mix, and then fold in the diced peach.

-- Pour the batter into the prepared muffin pan.
-Bake until the muffins are golden and a toothpick inserted inside comes out completely clean or with just a couple crumbs, about 15 minutes.
+- Bake until a toothpick inserted in the center of a muffin comes out clean or with just a couple crumbs, about 15 to 20 minutes.

 - If you want to make icing to drizzle on top of these muffins, mix together 1/2 cup of powdered sugar with 1/2 teaspoon pure vanilla extract and 2 to 3 teaspoons of water until it reaches a spoonable consistency.
 Drizzle on top of the cooled muffins and let it set before serving.